Aaron-Dhillon/Aaron-Dhillon/README.md

 # 💫 About Me:
-🌱 Studying Computer Science Engineering at The Ohio State University.<br>🔭 Working on my own portfolio website and an app idea with friends!<br>🤔 Learning more about automated testing using Python.
+🌱 Studying Computer Science Engineering at The Ohio State University.

 ## 🌐 Socials: